DickinsonCollege/FarmData2/INSTALL.md

   1. [Create a GitHub Account](https://github.com/join) (if you do not already have one).
   1. [Fork the FarmData2 repository](https://docs.github.com/en/free-pro-team@latest/github/getting-started-with-github/fork-a-repo) into your own GitHub account.
   1. [Clone your fork](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/cloning-a-repository) of FarmData2 to your development machine.
+     * On Windows machines, this must be done in the WSL VM.
+This applies to all further instructions in this section and the next section, "Starting FarmData2".
   1. Change your directory to where you have cloned using `cd`.
   1. [Set your upstream remote](https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/configuring-a-remote-for-a-fork) to point to the main [FarmData2 repository](https://github.com/DickinsonCollege/FarmData2) at https://github.com/DickinsonCollege/FarmData2.